workerholic/workerholic.github.io/_includes/story.md

 ### Retrying Failed Jobs & Job Scheduler

 **Jobs can fail** for numerous reasons that may or may not be in the developer's control such as temporary network issues, timeouts, invalid job, etc. Regardless of the reason, the BJP needs to handle these errors.
-In case the error being raised is a momentary error, then it might be a good idea to retry the job.
+In case the error being raised is a momentary error, then it might be a good idea to retry the job later.

 {: .center}
 ![Retry Failed Jobs Diagram](/img/job_retry.png)